 - They seem to have dropped this as of "Jenny", deciding to go fully 2D.

 - Ms. Fanservice: The way Cherry proudly struts her stuff in so many skimpy outfits makes her specifically a Shameless Fanservice Girl.
+Jenny herself also wears something that's arguably skimpier than Cherry's in the similarly-named song.

 - Never Trust a Title: "All Men are Pigs" is deceptive because of the title and the mascot.
 The song appears to be about a woman singing about how all men are pigs in a fairly sexist way.
 However, the actually singer is male and the line "all men but me," indicates that the song is actually about a male trying to pick up a woman by using the old cliché in a hypocritical way.
 This, obviously, completely changes the meaning of the song.